grupodeestudoskeyworks/transparency-tool-api/README.md

 ```
 ## Configurando a IDE

-For the usage inside an IDE do the following:

 1. Certifique-se de ter um eclipse com m2e instalado

 2. Importe o projeto no eclipse *File > Import > Existing Maven Project…*